St. Augustine's 2023 Spring Festival Guide

 St. Augustine Brewers' Fest

-St. Augustine's local brew houses team up with breweries from around the state and country to offer a day of fun for craft beer enthusiasts at the second annual St. Augustine Brewers' Fest.
-Showcasing independent, smaller breweries, the Brewers' Fest supports the St. Augustine Lighthouse Museum and Keepers of the Coast.
+St. Augustine's local brew houses team up with breweries from around the state and country to offer a day of fun for craft beer enthusiasts at the third annual St. Augustine Brewers' Fest.
+Showcasing independent, smaller breweries, the Brewers' Fest supports Epic Behavioral Healthcare.
 Using a souvenir cup when visiting beer tents stationed around the Fountain of Youth, festival-goers are encouraged to bring reusable water bottles to stay hydrated throughout the duration of the event.

 Where: The Fountain of Youth at 11 Magnolia Avenue in St. Augustine.